Newt-Inc/newt-client-js/README.md

 # JavaScript SDK for Newt's API

 JavaScript client for Newt.
-Works in Node.js and modern browsers (older browsers needs a Promise polyfill).
+Works in Node.js and modern browsers.

+## Supported browsers and Node.js versions

+- Chrome
+- Firefox
+- Edge
+- Safari
+- Node.js (LTS)

+Other browsers should also work, but Newt Client requires ES6 Promise.

 ## Getting Started